Kirsch: Food

+It is also sometimes used in Swiss fondue and the dessert, cherries jubilee.

-Kirsch can also be used in the filling of chocolates.
-A typical kirsch chocolate consists of no more than one milliliter of kirsch, surrounded by milk or (more usually) dark chocolate with a film of hard sugar between the two parts.
-The hard sugar acts as an impermeable casing for the liquid content and also compensates for the lack of sweetness that is typical of kirsch.
-Swiss chocolatiers Lindt & Sprüngli and Camille Bloch, among others, manufacture these kirsch chocolates.
+Kirsch can also be used as a filling of chocolates.
+A typical kirsch chocolate consists of no more than one milliliter of kirsch, surrounded by milk or (more usually) dark chocolate with a film of hard sugar between the two parts, which acts as an impermeable casing for the liquid content and compensates for the lack of sweetness typical of kirsch.
+Manufacturers include Swiss chocolatiers Lindt & Sprüngli and Camille Bloch.